veerrajukakarla434/vrk-core-java-programming/AdavncedJava_Interview_Questions_Part1.md

 <bean class=
   "org.springframework.dao.annotation.PersistenceExceptionTranslationPostProcessor"/>
 ```
 This bean post processor adds an advisor to all beans marked with @Repository.
-The advisorís responsibility is to translate the platform-specific exceptions to the Springís unified unchecked exceptions.
+The advisor‚Äôs responsibility is to translate the platform-specific exceptions to the Spring‚Äôs unified unchecked exceptions.

 * **@Service:**
 * Just like @Repository, @Service is another specialization of @Component: